 Some damages, like pain and suffering, are unavailable in an insurance claim.
 It is important to talk to a car accident lawyer about whether you qualify for a lawsuit and how to best file your claim to maximize your damages.

-Our Queens Car Accident Lawyers Offer Free Consultations
+Our New York City Car Accident Lawyers Offer Free Consultations

 For help understanding your right to sue after a car accident, contact Sullivan and Galleshaw, LLP, today.
-Our Queens personal injury lawyers offer free consultations on car accident injury cases to help you understand what your case might be worth and how to file your claim to maximize your potential compensation.
-To set up a free consultation, call our attorneys today at (877) 311-HURT.
+Our New York City personal injury lawyers offer free consultations on car accident injury cases to help you understand what your case might be worth and how to file your claim to maximize your potential compensation.
+To set up a free consultation, call our attorneys today at (718) 843-0300.